 - Please no power loading at the ramps.

-off limits for the tournament by the tournament director.
+was declared off limits for the tournament by the tournament director.
 A violation of this rule will result in a disqaulification, if the violation is found out following the tournament the team

 - No U.N.B.C. member shall pay for fishing information which includes paid guided fishing trips pertaining to & prior to all U.N.B.C. scheduled lakes.